Lactose Intolerance During Pregnancy

 Signs and Symptoms of Lactose Intolerance

-You may notice these symptoms and signs as soon as you consume anything that contains lactose in it:
+You may notice these signs and symptoms of lactose intolerance during pregnancy as soon as you consume anything that contains lactose:

 - Your tummy may ache.